Accommodation in London

 Unfortunately, students can experience difficulties when renting accommodation.
 The types of problems students encounter include:

-If you encounter any of the above or have any other difficulties you may wish to seek expert advice as to what are your rights as a tenant.
+If you have any of the above or have any other problems, you may seek expert advice on your rights as a tenant.
 The following organisations will be able to assist:

 University of London Housing Service